 You can also add your own .png sequence or .mov file by selecting Create Custom Graphic > New Layer.

-Select the folder that has your .PNG files and select the first file in that folder.
-The graphic will then appear in the GFX Designer.
+If you are adding a custom layer, open the designer by clicking the paintbrush icon, then click the sequence icon.
+Select your .mov file, or open the folder that has your .PNG file sequence and select the first file in that folder.
+The graphic will take a moment to render and then appear in the GFX Designer.

-From there, designing the graphic follows the same procedure as designing still graphics (adding data fields, etc.).
+From there, designing the overlay follows the same procedure as designing still graphics (adding data fields, etc.).

 All other functions of the graphics overlay, including adding data, changing settings, and pushing and pulling the layer are the same as other graphics.